Are you ready to check out some fabulous finds for fall?

 Right for the season, but not too scary for the littles.
 Don’t tell Doug, but this one may be coming to our house!

-If you already have a wreath you love, why not add a new fall touch like this charming illuminated accent bow?
+If you already have a wreath you love, why not add a new fall touch like this charming accent bow?

 A great accent item to transform tired and drab into something FAB!